clarence-chew/VARiPy/README.md

 Remix online music from various videos.
 You can specify which online videos to use.

+This uses Chrome WebDriver to play videos online.
+With a bit of JavaScript and Python, we can modify the videos and play them at certain times to form remixes.

+This program specifies the timing using beats, so videos need to be timed in beats, and the timing of the remix is also given in beats.

 Features:
 - Store your remixes in JSON files
 - Play your remixes as online videos